Warwick Rodwell: Career

-Rodwell has studied a number of major ecclesiastical buildings, including Westminster Abbey, Wells Cathedral, Bristol Cathedral, Lichfield Cathedral, Glastonbury Abbey and Dorchester Abbey (Oxon.).
+Rodwell has studied and published many major ecclesiastical buildings, including Westminster Abbey,Canterbury Cathedral, Wells Cathedral, Bristol Cathedral, Lichfield Cathedral, Glastonbury Abbey and Dorchester Abbey (Oxon.).
 Between 1978 and 2007 he carried out a major research programme for English Heritage on the churches of Barton-upon-Humber (Lincs.).

+From 1989 to 1995 Rodwell led the archaeological study and restoration of 'Hamptonne', a medieval farm complex in Jersey (now the island's Rural Life Museum), and from 1997 to 2005 he similarly led the study and restoration of Mont Orgueil Castle, Jersey's premier Ancient Monument.
+At Westminster Abbey, he was the progenitor of the scheme to create The Queen's Diamond Jubilee Galleries in the eastern Triforium (2014–18), and the scheme to excavate and rebuild the demolished great sacristy of Henry III, the construction of which began in 2025 and is designated as The King Charles III Sacristy.

 He has also lectured widely, and periodically appeared in television programmes such as 'Time Team' and 'Restoration' (Channel 4).

 Personal life

 In 1972 Rodwell married Kirsty Ann Gomer, a fellow archaeological student, and they worked and published together on archaeological projects in Essex and Lincolnshire; they divorced in 1983.
 In 1984 he married Christine Elaine Bensted, divorcing in 1999.
 In 2004 Rodwell married Diane Marie Gibbs, a wallpaintings conservator and museum curator.
 They lived in a Grade II Listed former vicarage in Somerset until 2014, when they relocated to Norfolk.
-They purchased a Listed manor house, which was derelict and had been unoccupied since 1950.
-From 2014 to 2022 they carried out a major programme of conservation and restoration.
+There, they purchased a Grade II Listed manor house, which was derelict and had been unoccupied since 1955.
+From 2014 to 2023 they carried out a major programme of conservation and restoration.
 Rodwell also designed and built several additions to the manor house, including a library and an octagonal Gothick staircase tower and prospect chamber.
+The restoration won awards and the Listing grade was elevated to II*.